 more about tournament eligibility.
 To find out the OSAA designation for your school, visit http://www.osaa.org/schools/

 There are two sections in the tournament that all Washington students in grades 6-12 are eligible for,

 whether they have participated in a league or not: The Open team and Individual sections.

-who attend school or reside in Oregon schools, grades 6-12.
+of students who attend school or reside in Oregon schools, grades 6-12.
 One team per high school allowed.
 Teams made entirely of middle school students may also register to play in this

 INDIVIDUAL Open to Oregon and Washington students grades 6-12.